Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 - Events can contain information that is sensitive.
 (Events needs to be isolated between parties, and also inside same party there might be different access rights to events)
 - Event Hub or Event Grid does not have the capacity to the amount of isolated feeds or topic to support the millions of parties

-#### Proposes Concept
+#### Proposed Concept
 As part of platform we would need to introduce an "event component" that does the following.
 The component could be Azure functions.
+This seems to be [supported](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-event-hubs-trigger?tabs=csharp).

 - Subscribe to Event Hub or topic in Event Grid
 - Analyze events and store events with partyID as a partition key to Cosmos DB collection. org/app/instanceid need to be part of the event.
-  - TODO: Why cant we just reuse the already existing instance events?
 - Expose event API
 - Filter API based on created profiles.
   - org or key role person have access to all events